thereisnocourse/thereisnocourse/ABOUT.md

 generating emotion but also of emotional development through new experiences.
-However, ADA's creators decided to hide the EPU because they were afraid that, at the time, the world was not ready for computers with emotional intelligence.
+However, ADA's creators decided to hide the EPU because they were afraid that, at the time, the world was not ready for computers with true emotions.

-Games in act 1 will probably have a common style of interaction loosely based around board games, i.e., where the player moves around on a kind of board and explores different rooms or areas, i.e., introducing some simple spatial interaction.
+Games in act 1 will probably have a common style of interaction loosely based around board games, i.e., where the player moves around on a kind of board with squares and explores different rooms or areas, i.e., introducing some simple spatial interaction.
 Games are also connected by a common theme of interacting with text, i.e., unicode strings, in different ways.
 Another common theme is solving mysteries and decoding very simple ciphers.

 Act 1 is in early stages of development.